bradleykenny/communicate/README.md

 This is some sort of social network connecting to some Internet databases.

-Mainly just want to test my knowledge of React.js, Node.js, and DB technologies.
+Mainly just want to test my knowledge of React.js, Redux, Node.js, and DB technologies.

 ---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts